Who are the current Executive Committee?

-Secretary, Chris Dean
+Chair-elect, Chris Dean

 Chris is the Lead Stereotactic Radiotherapy Physicist for Barts Health NHS Trust in London.
 His experience commissioning their CyberKnife VSI led to leading this service, enabling delivery of high-quality SABR at Barts since 2011.
 He initially worked on the SABR Consortium QA sub-group before becoming Consortium Secretary in 2019.

 Yat is currently employed as a Consultant Radiographer at Mount Vernon Cancer Centre, acting both as a clinical and technical expert leading lead and coordinating the Trust’s specialised radiotherapy (including SABR) service.
 He initially worked as one of the Consortium executive committee members before becoming the Treasurer in 2019.

 Rushil is the Lead SABR Physicist within the RTTQA group at Mount Vernon Cancer Centre.
 He has developed QA programmes for the commissioning of SABR/SRS in England in addition to multiple national and international SABR trials.
 He initially worked as a member of the SABR QA sub-group and has chaired the group since 2018.